kjh311/project4/README.md

-CRAFT BEER-ZILLA is an app that uses the BreweryDB API to list raft breweries, along with the beers they sell, with descriptions and info.
+CRAFT BEER-ZILLA is an app that uses the BreweryDB API to list craft breweries, along with the beers they sell, with descriptions, user comments, and ratings.
 It will also show any related images.

 ![ScreenShot](http://i.imgur.com/mjYhmXd.png)